fafusha/dice/README.md

 If none roll a winning combination, eligible player takes the pot.

-# Interesting question
+# Interesting questions
 - How long does it take to win a pot?
-- Average winning pot size?
+- What is the average winning pot size?

 # Probabilities
 With three six-sided dice there are 6 * 6 * 6 = 216